deckardai/dcode/README.md

 `repo_name`: the common name of the repo, the last part of a repo url and typically the name of the local working directory.

+`repo_spec` can indicate version control details, such as branch names and commit ids.

+`code_spec` can indicate the location of code inside of a file.

 ## Repository specification

-`repo_spec` can indicate version control details, such as branch names and commit ids.

-`git`: a URL that can be interpreted by git
+`git`: a URL that can be interpreted by git.
+Must be URL-encoded.

 `hg`: a URL that can be interpreted by mercurial.
+Must be URL-encoded.

 `commit` or `h`: a specific commit hash.

-`branch` or `br`: a branch or tag.
+`branch` or `b`: a branch or tag.

-`date` or `dt`: a date as YYYY-MM-DD, representing the last commit of the day in UTC, in the specified or the default branch.
+`date` or `d`: a date as YYYY-MM-DD, representing the last commit of the day in UTC, in the specified or the default branch.

 ## Code specification

-`code_spec` can indicate the location of code inside of a file.

 `line` or `l`: line number starting at 1.

 `column` or `c`: column number starting at 1.

 `word` or `w`: one or more words that should appear at the URL location.
-Several words must be separated by commas.
+Several words can be given, separated by commas.
+This allows handlers to find code across changes.

 ## Name